KiandaBPM/docs/content/docs/platform/connectors/salesforce.md

 typora-root-url: ..\..\..\..\static
 ---

 One of the data connectors that you can connect to is **Salesforce**.
 Salesforce provides customer relationship management software and applications focused on sales, customer service, marketing automation, and analytics.
+The Salesforce data connector allows you to access information from your Salesforce account which can then be used within your Kianda subscription.

 ## Before you get started